xcp-ng/xcp-ng-org/docs/guides.md

 The same procedure may be used to install custom KEK, db, or dbx certs.

-Note that the virtual firmware (uefistored + OVMF), as is allowed by the specification, does not mandate that these default certificates be signed by their parent (i.e., the KEK doesn't need to be signed by PK) if they're pre-installed.
+Note that the virtual firmware (uefistored + OVMF), as is allowed by the specification, does not mandate that these default certificates be signed by their parent (i.e., the KEK doesn't need to be signed by PK) if they're installed via `secureboot-certs`.
 This verification *does* occur, however, when trying to enroll new certificates from inside the guest after boot.
-The host adminstrator has full control over the certificates from the control domain.
+This is designed to give the host adminstrator full control over the certificates from the control domain.

 #### Install an Archived UEFI DBX